Thomas Binger

-Thomas Clair Binger is an American lawyer and government official who has served in the role of Kenosha County Assistant District Attorney since 2014.
+Thomas C. Binger is an American lawyer and government official who currently serves as the Assistant District Attorney for Walworth County, Wisconsin.
+Binger previously served as Assistant District Attorney for Kenosha County from 2014 to 2024.
 He was raised in Sioux Falls, South Dakota, where he attended the local Washington High School.
 He ran unsuccessfully as a Democrat for the office of the Racine County District Attorney in 2016.
 He served as the lead prosecutor in the 2021 trial of Kyle Rittenhouse following the 2020 Kenosha unrest shooting, which ended in Rittenhouse's acquittal.
+Following the 2024 election of Republican candidate Xavier Solis to Kenosha County District Attorney, Thomas Binger is no longer employed by the office.
+Following this, he became the Assistant District Attorney for Walworth County, Wisconsin in 2025.

 Early life and education

 Binger is a native of Sioux Falls, South Dakota.
 He attended Washington High School in Sioux Falls.
 While in high school, he competed nationally as a member of the high school's debate team, earning 4th place in a national debate competition alongside his debate partner.

 Binger earned his Juris Doctor from the University of Michigan Law School in 1996.

 Legal career

 Between 1999 and 2005, Binger worked for the Milwaukee County District Attorney's office as a prosecutor.
 In 2005, he argued a termination of parental rights case before the Wisconsin Supreme Court.
 The Supreme Court unanimously agreed with his argument that a biological father who has not yet been adjudicated as the father of a child may nonetheless have his parental rights termination for abandonment of the child prior to adjudication.
 In 2005, Binger began working in private practice at DeMark, Kolbe & Brodek S.C., where he focused on civil litigation.
 In 2008, he won a $540,000 jury verdict for a local developer.
 He joined the Kenosha County District Attorney's Office in 2014.
 In 2015, he served as a prosecutor in the murder trial of Chester Mass, who was accused of murdering his girlfriend.
 The trial resulted in the conviction of Mass on charges of first-degree intentional homicide.
 As of November 2021, he continues to work as an Assistant District Attorney for Kenosha County.